 The features of a cruise ship operation permit generally are:

-- Anchoring throughout the General Use (light blue) Zone and Shipping Areas, plus at a network of cruise ship anchorages, with a booking.
+- Anchoring throughout the General Use (light blue) Zone and Shipping Areas, plus at a network of designated anchorages, with a booking

-- Ability to access other zones when transiting to and from or anchoring at a cruise ship anchorage.
+- Ability to access other zones when transiting to and from or anchoring at a designated anchorage

-- Operation always beyond 500 metres of a reef or coastline except when transiting to and from or anchoring at a cruise ship anchorage.
+- Operation always beyond 500 metres of a reef or coastline except when transiting to and from or anchoring at a designated anchorage

 - Up to 50 days a year access in the Whitsunday Planning Area with a booking.
 There is a maximum of 3 cruise ships each day in the Whitsundays.

 When applying for a permit, please clearly explain your proposed itinerary and activities to ensure that an appropriate permit is issued.
 If you wish to anchor somewhere other than these designated anchorages at a site that is not in a Shipping Area or the General Use Zone (light blue), you should include your request with your permit application.
 Please provide supporting documentation about the proposed anchorage and its features.